NovaByteOfficial/novapack-studio/README.md

 **Ownership scoping:** `vfs:read` can see the shared/general area of the tree plus your app's own `/data/<your-app-id>/` folder, but never another app's `/data/<other-app-id>/` folder. `vfs:write`/`vfs:delete` (and the rename/move/mkdir operations) are scoped tighter — they only ever work inside your own `/data/<your-app-id>/` folder, even in the shared area.
 Write outside your own app-data folder fails with `PERMISSION_DENIED`, not silently no-op'ing.

+`<your-app-id>` above is filled in automatically by the host from whatever you pass — **you should never write your own literal app id into a path**.
+See [`/data/` path rewriting](#data-path-rewriting--read-this-before-you-build-anything) just below for the exact rules; getting this wrong is the single most common reason a fresh app's file tree looks empty, wrong, or throws `NOT_FOUND`.

 ```javascript
 // Read a file (requires vfs:read)
 const { content, size, modified } = await window.nova.ipc('nova:vfs:read', { path: '/docs/notes.txt' });